Thursday, 12 September 2013

 Meditation

-The first time I heard about meditation I was ten years old and my Mother had just given me a book for my birthday called 'Meditation for Children'.
+The first time I heard about meditation I was ten years old.
+My Mother had just given me a book for my birthday called 'Meditation for Children'.

 I've tried to learn to meditate a number of different times in my life, with a number of different methods.